d4hines/window-alm/src/rectangles.alm.md

             width(Rectangle) = W,
             LValue + W = RValue.

-        side(Rectangle, right, RValue) if
+        side(Rectangle, bottom, BValue) if
-            side(Rectangle, left, LValue),
+            side(Rectangle, top, TValue),
-            width(Rectangle) = W,
+            height(Rectangle) = H,
-            LValue + W = RValue.
+            TValue + H = BValue.
         ```
 1. Rectangle A is on the same line as rectangle B w.r.t an axis AX if there is
-    a line on AX that intersects both A and B. This relation is symmetric.
+    a line on AX that intersects both A and B. This relation is symmetric, but
+    not reflexive (that is, a rectangle is not on the same line with itself).

     ```
     onSameLine(A, B, Axis) if